MISP/misp-book/automation/README.md

 Based on the API key used, the list of visible sharing groups will be returned in a JSON file.
 The JSON includes the organization parts of a given sharing group along with the associated server.

-## Enable and disable feeds via the API
+## Enable, disable and fetching feeds via the API

 The MISP feeds can be enabled via the API.